 Priority in application review and an invitation to interview in our EARLY interview session will be given to the applicants we have received the following items from by August 1, 2022:

 2. A supplemental application with the $25.00 supplemental application fee

-If you miss the EARLY interview deadline, we must receive all of the same requirements mentioned above on or before the end of the cycle date: October 1, 2021.
-NO EXCEPTIONS will be given.
+If you miss the EARLY interview deadline, these requirements must be received by the end of our cycle date: October 1, 2022.
+NO EXCEPTIONS.

 Verification is the process used to ensure all of your coursework was entered correctly and consistently.
 Since credit values, grade values, and course subjects vary widely from school to school, your programs need some type of standardization so they can accurately compare applicants.
 This standardization is achieved by using your coursework to create a standard set of GPAs, ensuring you are compared to other applicants fairly and equally.

 Once all of your required application materials are received, your application’s status changes to Complete and your application is placed in line to be “verified”.
 Verifications occur in chronological order and on average take two weeks to complete.
 Once your application is “verified”, you will receive a notification and then, your application’s status will change to “Verified”.

 (Our WLU Faculty Review committee will not review any